 Remember, Dr. Nathan and his team provide pediatric dental services based on the recommendations set by the American Academy of Pediatric Dentistry (www.aapd.org).

 Most patients are fine to walk on their own afterwards but should not return to school that day.
 They can return to school and normal activities the following day.
 All of our dental assistants are certified in CPR and will be constantly monitoring your child with the required monitoring equipment to ensure their safety.
 In addition, Dr. Nathan is certified in CPR and Pediatric Advanced Life Support (PALS).
-He has undergone extensive specialty training in conscious sedation during his 2-year pediatric dental residency and maintains an active Conscious Sedation License, as issued by the Louisiana State Board of Dentistry.
+He has undergone extensive specialty training in conscious oral sedation during his 2-year pediatric dental residency and maintains an active Conscious Sedation License, as issued by the Louisiana State Board of Dentistry.
 As an added safety measure, we only use sedative drugs that have a reversal agent drug if needed.
-Safety is our main concern and is taken very seriously at our office.
-This procedure is not indicated on any patient below the age of 2.
-If recommended, Dr. Nathan will discuss this procedure thoroughly with you and will be happy to answer any questions you may have.
+Safety is our top priority and is taken very seriously at our office.
+Every measure will be taken to ensure the safety of all of our patients.
+This type of sedation not indicated on any patient below the age of 2.
+If your child is under the age of 2, then they may be a different type of sedation called IV sedation.
+If recommended for your child, Dr. Nathan and his team will discuss these procedures thoroughly with you and will be happy to answer any questions you may have.

 Cleanings and Exams